Electronic Component Adhesives Guide

 Printed Circuit Board (PCB) Adhesives

 PCB adhesives are used in the assembly of printed circuit boards.
-They bond and secure components such as resistors, capacitors, and integrated circuits (ICs) to the surfaces of PCBs, which are made of materials such as metals, plastics, ceramics, or glass.
-Electronic components that use surface mount technology (SMT) are also made of various materials but are generally smaller than parts that use through-hole technology (THT) with metal pins.
+They bond surface-mounted components such as resistors, capacitors, and integrated circuits (ICs) to PCBs, which are made of materials such as metal, plastics, ceramics, or glass.
+Often, PCB adhesives need to bond dissimilar materials together.
+For example, an adhesive may need to bond an aluminum electrolytic capacitor to a polyimide or FR-4 substrate.

 Applications for PCB adhesives include: